Program Structure

 Students interested in specializing through this track must commit to studying 12 credits, out of the 36 credits of the total program, in courses of this orientation.

-The following courses comprise the Entrepreneurship & Innovation track
+The following comprise the Entrepreneurship & Innovation Focus Courses:

 Credits